MRP ₹55

 About Elvo-D Tablet 10's

 Elvo-D Tablet 10's belongs to the class of medications called 'anti-allergic primarily used to treat allergic symptoms such as sneezing, runny nose, congestion, stuffy nose, or watery eyes.
-Elvo-D Tablet 10's is also used to treat a blocked nose due to cold or hay fever.
-An allergy is a condition that occurs when the immune system reacts to a foreign substance that is typically not harmful to your body.
+Elvo-D Tablet 10's is also used to treat a blocked nose caused by a cold or hay fever.
+An allergy is a condition that occurs when the immune system reacts to a foreign substance that is typically harmless to the body.
 These foreign substances are known as ‘allergens.’
 Allergic condition varies from person to person.
-Some might be allergic to certain foods and seasonal allergies like hay fever, pollen, or pet dander.
+Some people may be allergic to certain foods, as well as seasonal allergies such as hay fever, pollen, or pet dander.

-Elvo-D Tablet 10's is a combination of two drugs: Levocetirizine (antihistamine) and Phenylephrine (decongestant).
-Levocetirizine belongs to the class of antihistamines (anti-allergic drugs) that works by blocking the action of histamine, a substance responsible for causing allergic reactions.
-It helps to provide relief from allergy symptoms such as sneezing, running nose, watery eyes, itching, swelling, and congestion or stiffness.
+Elvo-D Tablet 10's is a combination of two drugs: Levocetirizine (an antihistamine) and Phenylephrine (a decongestant).
+Levocetirizine belongs to the class of antihistamines (anti-allergic drugs) that work by blocking the action of histamine, a substance responsible for causing allergic reactions.
+It helps provide relief from allergy symptoms, such as sneezing, a runny nose, watery eyes, itching, swelling, congestion, or stiffness.
 Phenylephrine is a decongestant that works by contracting and narrowing the blood vessels.
 Thereby, provides relief from congestion and decreases mucus production.

 Take Elvo-D Tablet 10's as prescribed by your doctor.
 You are advised to take Elvo-D Tablet 10's for as long as your doctor has prescribed it for you based on your medical condition.
-You may experience headache, dry mouth, nausea, vomiting, drowsiness, or tiredness in some cases.
-Most of these side effects of Elvo-D Tablet 10's do not require medical attention and gradually resolve over time.
+In some cases, you may experience headaches, dry mouth, nausea, vomiting, drowsiness, or fatigue.
+Most of these side effects of Elvo-D Tablet 10's do not require medical attention and typically resolve on their own over time.
 However, if the side effects persist or worsen, please consult your doctor.

 If you are allergic to Elvo-D Tablet 10's or any other medicines, please tell your doctor.
 If you are pregnant or breastfeeding, it is advised to inform your doctor before using Elvo-D Tablet 10's.
 Elvo-D Tablet 10's is not recommended for children below 12 years of age.
 Do not take Elvo-D Tablet 10's if you have severe kidney failure.
 If you have fits, high blood pressure, diabetes, overactive thyroid, glaucoma, kidney, liver, or prostate problems, Raynaud’s disease (a problem that causes cold feet and hands), difficulty in emptying the bladder, phenylketonuria (a congenital disability that causes accumulation of amino acid, phenylalanine in the body), heart or circulatory problems, inform your doctor before taking Elvo-D Tablet 10's.